tock/book/src/development/syscall.md

     }
     ```

-    The last item that needs to be added is to actually use the callback when
+    The last item that needs to be added is to actually use the upcall when the
-    the sensor has been sampled or the alert has been triggered.
-Actually
+    sensor has been sampled or the alert has been triggered.
+Actually issuing
-    issuing the callback will need to be added to the existing implementation of
+    the upcall will need to be added to the existing implementation of the
-    the capsule.
-As an example, if our water sensor was attached to the board
+    capsule.
+As an example, if our water sensor was attached to the board over
-    over I2C, then we might trigger the callback in response to a finished I2C
+    I2C, then we might trigger the upcall in response to a finished I2C command:
-    command:

     ```rust
     impl i2c::I2CClient for WS00123 {